 On the march, Bob was with PFC Carl Nickols.
 The two men had become best friends at Ft.
 Knox.
 During the march, Bob fell which was the first of the three times that he fell on the march.
 As he lay on the ground, he remembered what he had been taught by his high school football coach.
 His coach had told him what to do when he felt faint.
 Bob got up on his hands and knees and hung his head down.
 The blood flowed to his head which allowed him to get on his feet just as a guard was coming up to him to bayonet him.

 The second time Bob fell he did the same thing again.
 Once again the trick of getting on all fours and dropping his head down saved his life.
 The third time Bob fell he could not get up, but this time Nickols fell with him.
 The Japanese had guards marching behind the column of prisoners.
 Their job was to bayonet the prisoners who had fallen out of the column.
 Bob recalled thinking that Jesus had fallen three times on his way to be crucified.
 The guard came up to Bob to bayonet him.
 To Bob’s surprise, the guard stuck his bayonet into the ground beside Bob’s head just inches from his nose.
-The guard did this so that the men could lie on the ground until they were strong enough to get up and go on again.
+The guard did this so the other guards thought he had killed them> it also allowed the men to lie on the ground until they were strong enough to get up and go on again.

 There was only one water faucet in the camp, and the prisoners stood in line from two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
-This situation improved when a second faucet was added.
+The Japanese never had a water problem at the camp.
 In Bob’s own words, “Men would literally die of thirst.”
+This situation improved when a second faucet was added by the POWs who came up with the pipe, dug the trench and ran the waterline.
+Just like the first faucet, the Japanese turned off the water when they wanted water to bathe, but unlike the first water line, the POWs had the ability to turn on the water again without the Japanese knowing it.

 Wanting to get out of Camp O’Donnell, Bob volunteered to go out on a work detail to rebuild bridges.
 Food was scarce on the detail, but each man received more food than if they were still in the camp.
 The food was mostly a watery rice soup with some greens.
 If a man became sick, his rations were caught in half.
 These men would almost always die because there was no medicine to treat their illnesses.

 The detail rebuilt bridges that had been destroyed during the withdrawal into the Bataan Peninsula by the Filipino and American forces.
-The work was hard.
-One of the hardest jobs Bob had on the detail was driving pilings into the river banks.
+The first barrio the POWs were sent to was Calauan.
+The work was hard, and one of the hardest jobs Bob had on the detail was driving pilings into the river banks.
 This the men did by hand.

 While working with Bernard Fitzpatrick, of the 194th Tank Battalion, driving pilings, the two men were having a hard time using a Japanese saw and understanding the Japanese officer and interpreter.
 Fitzpatrick said to Bob, “I wish the bastards would use English.”
 In perfect English, they heard a voice say, “It would be much better, wouldn’t it.”
 The response came from Lieutenant Miyasato who the POWs liked.

-It was while Bob was on the work detail, that his parents received a message in the War Department in late May or early June.
+It was while Bob was on the work detail, that his parents received a message in the War Department in late May.

 Dear Mrs. E. Stewart: